What is the Best Adjustable Weight Bench?

-For a little more money, you get a big bump in quality and weight capacity, as this Xmark costs $283 but can withstand 1500 pounds.
+For a little more money, you get a big bump in quality and weight capacity, as this Xmark is slightly on the pricier side but can withstand 1500 pounds.
 It is extremely sturdy thanks to its steel frame and powder-coated finish, and it has range (literally): it can adjust to decline and 6 other positions.

 This bench also has much more ergonomic flexibility.
 In addition to the seven adjustable settings mentioned above, it can also be adjusted for three different height positions, making it more inclusive to people on the taller (or shorter) side.

 To add to its versatility, you can purchase a preacher curl bar as an add-on attachment in order to work your biceps.